-Some folks have asked for some close-up shots with nothing plugged in, so here you go!
-I know it can be tough to see what's happening in YouTube videos.
-I'm constantly moving modules around, building new ones, and fixing broken ones, which means the modular is always changing.
-Here's what it looks like as of January 2017:
+I know it can be tough to see what’s happening in videos.
+I’m constantly moving modules around, building new ones, and fixing broken ones, which means the modular is always changing.
+Here’s what it looked like as of January 2017:

 Originally I intended to follow the Eurorack format (which I think is ±12V with +5V for digital modules) but I’m not skilled enough (nor did I have the right wall warts) for that.
 Instead, my synth uses ±9V (from a +20V wall wart) and +5V (from a +6V wall wart).
 The size is mostly Eurorack (3U tall) and I’ve built my cases standard rack size widths (19″).

 My panels are constructed out of 1/8″ plywood, mostly oak, and decorated with sharpie markers.
 For connectors I use #6 nuts and bolts and connect them with alligator clip patch cables I make using clips and boat trailer wire I get at the grocery store (comes in cool colors).
 I got this idea from this amazing creation by PHOBoS on the electro-music.com forums.